 How much does the service cost?

 The service is completely free during the beta period.
-Paid tiers may be introduced in the future, but payment information is not requested or collected at this time.
+Payment information is not requested or collected at this time.
+Paid tiers may be introduced in the future, along with an enterprise on-prem version.

 How do I see CI output on individual commits?

-The CI system only leaves comments on pull requests.
-To see CI status for a commit that isn’t part of a pull request, go to the Commits tab of any branch in GitHub, and click on the green checkmark or red X next to any commit.
+The CI system only leaves comments on pull requests and master branch commits.
+To see CI status for a branch commit that isn’t part of a pull request, go to the Commits tab of the branch on GitHub, and click on the green checkmark or red X next to any commit.

 Will a copy of my schema repo be stored on your servers?